Koalabaer79/lp_compiler/ReadME.md

 To ensure that you have all neccessary tools

 ### Gulp Commands
-- gulp new --project test1
+- gulp new --project test1<br/>
 Create new Project with _default template

-- gulp new --project test1 --template xyz
+- gulp new --project test1 --template xyz<br/>
 Create new Project with defined template in template folder